 Different WMS can perform different functions and are built for different industries.
 What functions does your business need to meet to satisfy the needs of your customers, any regulating bodies, and your shareholders?
 Look for a warehouse management system that is configurable and able to scale past where you are, but to where you plan to be in five years.

 Larger warehouses require more detailed systems than smaller ones.
 This is because more activities and functions are carried out in a large warehouse and all such activities and functions require a more detailed system.
 The larger the warehouse, the higher the cost of travel between locations, and therefore the more important detailed tracking is.

-By identifying the loopholes in your current system, you will be in a position to determine the functions you require in a WMS, and select a WMS that will ensure that you are able to serve your customers better and increase their satisfaction with the services you provide.
-Are you an ecommerce site that needs auto-allocation so your available inventory is always accurate?
+By identifying the loopholes in your current system, you will be in a position to determine the functions you require in a WMS and select the WMS that will ensure that you are able to serve your customers better and increase their satisfaction with the services you provide.
+Are you an eCommerce site that needs auto-allocation so your available inventory is always accurate?
 Do you need to post tracking numbers to your customers?
 Do you need lot tracking to comply with FDA regulation?

 The cost of installing a WMS system differs greatly depending on the complexity of the system and the system vendor.
 Choose a WMS system that will serve your warehouse better by fulfilling all the required functions, and also one that your business can afford.
 Choosing a system that is way too expensive for you will only put your business in trouble and end up compromising the quality and efficiency you so much want to improve.
 Choosing a basic WMS system on the other hand might not serve you sufficiently, especially, if you have many functions in your warehouse.
 You have to find the right balance between cost and functions when choosing the right WMS for your business.
 Don’t get caught thinking what your business needs are today, think of where your business needs to be in 5 years and choose a product that can take you there and beyond.